marcmento/Beverage-Recommender-System/README.md

 After running each model on my test data I produced 5 result files that give a recommendation score from 0 - 5 with 5 being highly recommend.
 Results have been included.

 ## Run
 To run these 5 models please ensure you have training, validation and test data in the same directory as the python file.
+Also please use the requirements file to load in the libraries needed for this model.
 For privacy reasons, I have not included my used data sets.